open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-application.md

 ```

 ## Install from OperatorHub
-If you are using Openshift or have `OLM` installed in your cluster, you are able to install the multicluster subscription operator with a released version from operartorhub.
+If you are using Openshift or have `OLM` installed in your cluster, you are able to install the multicluster subscription operator with a released version from the operator hub.
 Details can be found [here](https://operatorhub.io/operator/multicluster-operators-subscription)

 ## What is next